 This section identifies and reviews trends that will impact the evolution of HIE technologies and solution approaches.
+There is a two-fold emphasis for the discussion.
 First, the trend for modularization of healthcare applications is presented, as there are technologies that are nearing fruition towards a viable solution for HIE.
 Second, the need for integration genomic testing and research data with clinical care EHRs is discussed, which is more speculative in nature and represents an emerging need as genetic testing is utilized by medical providers as part of the diagnosis and treatment processes.
-Third, efforts in leveraging and extending FHIR to support healthcare systems reviewed in the first two future trends are explored.